 It is hard to say whether or not a polygraph test can be used in court since every court is different.
 In the past, certain courts have allowed these types of test results to be used in cases, while others have not.
 One of the primary reasons why polygraph test results are not used as evidence in cases is because they may outweigh other evidence in the mind of the jury, causing them to be pulled toward a particular verdict.
 Instead of being presented at trial, polygraph test results are usually used when negotiating before the trial begins or during administrative hearings.
 They also may be presented when someone is being sentenced after already being convicted.

-For Attorneys: Understanding How Polygraph Tests Can Help Your Clients
+For Attorneys: Understanding How Polygraph Testing Can Help Your Clients

 Polygraph test results can be particularly beneficial during appeals.
 Results like these can be quite persuasive when arguing for a new trial.